6 Things to Know Before Adopting a Baby in Michigan

 Once your adoption finalization hearing is complete, congratulations!
 Your child is legally and permanently yours.
 However, the adoption process is never truly “over.”
 As your child grows up, you will be responsible for keeping lines of conversation about adoption open.
 Make sure you know your child can approach you with any questions or concerns, and that they know they should be proud to have joined your family through adoption.

-For more information about adopting a child in Michigan, call 1-800-ADOPTION, or request free information here.
+For more information about adopting a child in Michigan with our agency, call 1-800-ADOPTION or request free information here.

 Information available through these links is the sole property of the companies and organizations listed therein.
 American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.